Evaluate your Generative AI application with the Azure AI Evaluation SDK

 Note

-Evaluate with the prompt flow SDK has been retired and replaced with Azure AI Evaluation SDK.
+Evaluation with the prompt flow SDK has been retired and replaced with Azure AI Evaluation SDK.

-To thoroughly assess the performance of your generative AI application when applied to a substantial dataset, you can evaluate in your development environment with the Azure AI evaluation SDK.
+To thoroughly assess the performance of your generative AI application when applied to a substantial dataset, you can evaluate a Generative AI application in your development environment with the Azure AI evaluation SDK.
 Given either a test dataset or a target, your generative AI application generations are quantitatively measured with both mathematical based metrics and AI-assisted quality and safety evaluators.
 Built-in or custom evaluators can provide you with comprehensive insights into the application's capabilities and limitations.

 Getting started